-- The first focused on identifying what is most important to get right when developing an Integrated Strategy for Canada's Radioactive Waste. - The second focused on how we best deal with Canada's low- and intermediate-level waste over the long-term (considered separately). - The third focused on who should be responsible for implementing the strategy.
+- 1. The first focused on identifying what is most important to get right when developing an Integrated Strategy for Canada's Radioactive Waste. - 2.
+The second focused on how we best deal with Canada's low- and intermediate-level waste over the long term (considered separately). - 3.
+The third focused on who should be responsible for implementing the strategy.

-These discussion topics helped identify key considerations that participants view as being necessary to include in a strategy.
+These discussion topics helped identify key considerations that participants view as being necessary to include in an integrated strategy.